Skip to main content

 • Hemolysis can cause hemoglobinuria which is hemoglobin in urine

-• Inflammation in the lungs that inhibits oxygen exchange.
+• Inflammation in the lungs inhibits oxygen exchange.
 It is called Acute respiratory distress syndrome (ARDS)

 • Abnormalities in blood coagulation